flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/second-column.md

 ### OP CLB

-Displayed in green when open climb mode is engaged and the FCU selected altitude is higher that the actual altitude.
+Displayed in green when open climb mode is engaged and the FCU selected altitude is higher than the actual altitude.
 Altitude constraints are disregarded.

 ### EXP CLB

 Displayed when the aircraft is in EXP CLB mode.

 The target speed is Green Dot, which is maintained with pitch control.
-Autothrust, if active, sets the thrust at CLB THRUST automatically.
+Autothrust, if active, sets the thrust to CLB THRUST automatically.

 When EXPEDITE is engaged, the system disregards SPD CSTR, ALT CSTR, and SPD LIM.